DAVFoundation/captain-coex/CONTRIBUTING.md

 ### Contributing Code

-A lot of **captain-coex** functionality came from pull requests sent by the developer community.
+A lot of our projects' functionality comes from pull requests sent by the developer community.
 Here is how you can contribute too:

 - [x] Fork the repository from the [captain-coex GitHub page](https://github.com/DAVFoundation/captain-coex).
 - [x] Clone a copy to your local machine with `$ git clone git@github.com:YOUR-GITHUB-USER-NAME/captain-coex.git`